 Below are some recommended best practices to follow when selecting or installing cables:

 The minimum bend radius is the smallest allowed radius the cable is allowed to be bent around.
-In standard operation, if the cable is flexing, elevated stress due to tension, pressure, abraision, torsion, or knicking must be avoided.
+In standard operation, if the cable is flexing, elevated stress due to tension, pressure, abraision, torsion, or knicking must be avoided.- Environment

 Environmental considerations can have impacts. on cables.
 For example, most cables have a reference point of 30 degrees Celsius ambient temperature and cannot be in direct contact with hot surfaces exceeding the thermal limit.
 In addition, cables are not suitable for underground laying (directly) or under carpets/devices not intended for that purpose specifically.
 Cable storage conditions and lifetime (including getting brittle with age) should be monitored in addition to chemical interaction, humidity, air circulation, etc.